thegworld/gtx-browser/docs/security/faq.md

 Please see [the VRP FAQ page](vrp-faq.md).

-<a name="TOC-Why-are-security-bugs-hidden-in-the-Chromium-issue-tracker-"></a>
+<a name="TOC-Why-are-security-bugs-hidden-in-the-GTx Browser-issue-tracker-"></a>
-### Why are security bugs hidden in the Chromium issue tracker?
+### Why are security bugs hidden in the GTx Browser issue tracker?

 We must balance a commitment to openness with a commitment to avoiding unnecessary risk for users of widely-used open source libraries.